 The procedures in place to identify and solve problems to improve the effectiveness of Tier 3 intervention, including alignment with core curriculum and instruction are weekly walkthroughs conducted by the school administrators and literacy coaches.
 Through our Leon LEADS elements of effective instruction and the School Leaders Literacy Walkthrough Tool, administrators and literacy leadership teams are able to provide specific feedback and help to ensure that the teacher and instructional practices are effective for all students.
 Ongoing feedback and support are provided by administrators and reading coaches.
 Specific to our priority schools, ongoing feedback and support is provided by administrators, reading coaches, and district staff.
+Tier 3 placement requires additional assessments of Star CBM for progress monitoring.
+For grades 2-5, the UFLI Foundations Placement Test is administered for diagnostic purposes to help ensure interventions are aligned to student need.

-7. Summer Reading Camps (Rule 6A-6.053(8), F.A.C.)
+- 7. Summer Reading Camps (Rule 6A-6.053(8), F.A.C.)
 Requirements of Summer Reading Camps pursuant to s.
-1008.25(8), F.S., include:

-- Providing instruction to grade 3 students who score Level 1 on the statewide, standardized ELA assessment; - Implementing evidence-based explicit, systematic and multisensory reading instruction in phonemic awareness, phonics, fluency, vocabulary and comprehension; and - Providing instruction by a highly effective teacher endorsed or certified in reading. - Note: Instructional personnel who possess a literacy micro-credential may not be assigned to these students. - 7a.
+1008.25(8), F.S., include: - Providing instruction to grade 3 students who score Level 1 on the statewide, standardized ELA assessment: - Implementing evidence-based explicit, systematic and multisensory reading instruction in phonemic awareness, phonics, fluency, vocabulary and comprehension; and - Providing instruction by a highly effective teacher endorsed or certified in reading. - Note: Instructional personnel who possess a literacy micro-credential may not be assigned to these students. - 7a.
 Provide a description of the district's plan to meet each requirement for Summer Reading Camps required by s.
 1008.25(8), F.S.
 As a reminder, instructional personnel providing services to retained third grade students, including those attending Summer Reading Camp, must be certified or endorsed in reading and rated highly effective as determined by the teacher's performance evaluation under s.
 1012.34, F.S.